-He, the language keeper, medicine man and sweat leader, stopped my daughter as she exited the sweat lodge.
+He, the language keeper, medicine man and sweat leader, paused at my daughter as she exited the sweat lodge.
 “Take this tobacco and hold it up to your heart.”
 Looking towards me, he said, “Your daughter has a heavy heart.”
 Understanding his words, a piece of me ripped in half.
 “Yes, it’s the school, two weeks away.
 She misses it…”

 The mother, the wanderer, the dreamer.
 On this short trip of elation made out of necessity for my own survival and wellbeing.
 A mere taste of what feels right; to heal the heaviness of my own heart.
 A trip to the desert; a fling with the sun.